On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

 For any $M\ge 0$, we denote the function class consisting of wights constrained CNNs by

-Several properties of this function class are summarized in Appendix \ref{sec: property}.
+Several properties of this function class are summarized in Section \ref{sec: property} of Supplementary Materials.
 In Sections \ref{sec: app} and \ref{sec: cover unmber}, we study the approximation capacity and covering number of $\CNN(s,J,L,M)$.
 These results are used in Sections \ref{sec: regression} and \ref{sec: classification} to study the convergence rates of CNNs on the nonparametric regression and classification problems.